 Heat the ghee/coconut oil in a saucepan.
 Add garlic, cumin, chilli flakes and cook for 10-15 seconds until fragrant.
 Add edamame and broccolini with a couple of teaspoons of water, put the lid on, and cook for 5 mins until vegetables are tender but still have a bite.
 Add cooked quinoa and lentils, mix well.
 Season with salt and pepper and cook for another 5 minutes uncovered.
 Remove from heat and add lime juice and almonds.
 Mix well and serve warm.

 To cook quinoa:

 1 cup raw quinoa (1 cup dry quinoa = 3 to 3-1/2 cups cooked)

 1 1/2 cup water

 1 tsp salt

 Rinse quinoa in a strainer under running cold water.
 In a large pot, bring water to a boil.
 Add the quinoa and salt, mix well.
 Cover with tight fitting lid, reduce the heat to very low and allow to simmer until all the liquid gets absorbed, about 15 minutes.
 Remove from the heat and allow to sit for 5 minutes, covered with lid.
-Fluff the quinoa with fork and set aside to cool completely.
+Fluff the quinoa with a fork and set it aside to cool completely.